kasakun/GTstore/README.md

 # GTstore
 A Distributed Key-Value System

 ## Defination
-1.Ring- A circular dynamic list.
+1. Ring - A circular dynamic list.
 Consistent Hashing.

-2.Object-The partitioned data block.
+2. Object - The partitioned data block.

-3.(N, R, W) - Make sure W + R > N
+3. (N, R, W) - Make sure W + R > N

-N- nodes containing data
+N - nodes containing data

-R-minimum read nodes
+R - minimum read nodes

-W-minimun write nodes
+W - minimun write nodes

-## Centralized manager
+## Centralized Manager
 ### Ring
 Consistent Hashing Table.
+Range of hash function.

-### Client Pre-requst
+### Client Prerequst
 Determine the object key position in the ring.
 Which nodes they should send their requests.
 Only called once per object?

 ## Storage Nodes
-### Client read request
+### Client Read Request
 Handle read form clients.

-### Client write request
+### Client Write Request
 Handle write form clients.

+### Create Virtual Nodes for Data Partition
+A storage node can have multiple (the number decided by its capacity) "virtual nodes" (or "token").
+A virtual node is mapped to a position in the ring.
+Thus, a node can have multiple positions in the ring.
+This technique can lead to more uniform data distribution on the ring, i.e. load balancing.

-### Replicate
+### Data Replication
 Know the other replication nodes?

 ## Client
 ### Pre-Request
-Request centralized manager to get the right position.
+Request centralized manager to get the right position in the ring.

 ### Request
 Randomly choose

 ## Client library
 ### init(&env)